 ), or any other character (delimiter) to separate the information that will be imported for each account.

 file might contain:

 You do not have to use a comma (

 ) as your delimiter.

-- Click Treat first row as column headers if you have placed column headers in the first row of the file.
+- Click Treat first row as column headers if you placed column headers in the first row of the file.

 - Click Next.

-account, password, domain, assign
+account, password, domain, use the menus above each value to assign

 account to Email,